Learning to Configure Agentic AI Systems: Introduction

-Our contributions are as follows: \begin{enumerate}[leftmargin=*, noitemsep, topsep=0pt] \item We introduce ARC, a \textbf{hierarchical RL framework} where a high-level policy selects workflows and tools while a low-level policy composes prompt instructions.
-Importantly, this policy learning operates over lightweight networks, without updating the backbone LLM, making the method computationally feasible. \item We propose a \textbf{hybrid training pipeline} that combines masked RL with SFT on elite trajectories to to stabilize learning under sparse rewards. \item We demonstrate through \textbf{extensive experiments} across reasoning and tool-use benchmarks that our method achieves significant gains over static, flat RL-policies and configuration optimization baselines (see Figure~\ref{fig:intro}). \end{enumerate}
+Our contributions are as follows: \begin{enumerate}[leftmargin=*, noitemsep, topsep=0pt] \item We formulate agent configuration as SMDP (see Figure~\ref{fig:intro}b), and introduce ARC, a \textbf{Hierarchical Reinforcement Learning (HRL) framework} where a high-level policy selects workflows, tools and, budget while a low-level policy composes prompt instructions.
+Importantly, the learning operates over a lightweight network, without updating the backbone LLM. \item We propose a \textbf{hybrid training pipeline} that combines masked RL with supervised fine-tuning (SFT) on elite trajectories to stabilize learning under sparse rewards. \item We demonstrate through \textbf{extensive experiments} across reasoning, tool-use, and agentic benchmarks that our method achieves significant gains while optimizing cost over static, flat RL-policies and configuration optimization baselines (see Figure~\ref{fig:intro}c). \end{enumerate}